-As the best-known and most widely used powerhouse of online search engines, there is a fair chance that most people use Google on a daily basis.
+As the best-known and most widely used behemoth of online search engines, there is a fair chance that most people use Google on a daily basis.

 So if you have to use it, it may prove useful to know your way around it.